 - Current resume or CV (optional)

 - References: Internship program reference forms from two professional, educational, or character references in support of your application.
 (These forms may also be submitted by the reference directly to the Museum.)
 Click here to download the form.

 - Writing sample: A 3–5 page paper from a class related to the internship(s) for which you are applying

 - Transcript(s): Official or unofficial transcripts from each college or university attended

 Priority application deadlines are March 1 (summer), July 1 (fall semester or academic year), and November 1 (spring semester).
 Applications received after these dates may be considered on a first-come, first-served basis.

-The priority application deadline for summer 2019 internships was March 1; applications for the following internship are being accepted on a rolling basis.
+The priority application deadline for fall 2019 internships is July 1; applications received after that date will be accepted on a first-come, first-served basis.

 Museum Store & Visitor Services